A Guide to Original Research in Content Marketing, Part 1: What & Why

 Insights

-The Lasting Value of Original Research, Part 1: What & Why
+A Guide to Original Research in Content Marketing, Part 1: What & Why

 This three-part series will explore the fundamentals of original research for content marketing and how to use research to elevate your brand’s overall marketing strategy.
 In this first part, we’ll discuss the what and why of original research.
 Part 2 will highlight some key steps brands should follow to create a successful research report, along with pitfalls to avoid.
 Our final part will detail Sunup’s proven approach to delivering research that drives impact.